yz3440/drawing-plus-plus/week-1/homework.md

 We all have a well trained neural network to visually analyze geometry.
 To identify patterns and relationships between vertices and edges, we can pretty much one-shot solve the problem at a glance.

 However, for computers, it's just a bunch of numbers in vertices' coordinates and abstract graph structures.
-Algorithms for computational geometry are oftentimes step-by-step processes to iterate over vertices and edges, and obscure ways to identify and handle all possibleedge cases.
+Algorithms for computational geometry are oftentimes step-by-step processes to iterate over vertices and edges, and meticulous handling of all possible edge cases.

 I want to force the participants to think like a computer and counterintuitively analyze a polygon as an array of vertices arranged in a certain order.
 For this exercise, I'm picking the simple [Ear Clipping algorithm for Polygon Triangulation](https://en.wikipedia.org/wiki/Polygon_triangulation#Ear_clipping_method).